nataliethistime/songdown-app/README.md

 # Changes

+### 0.1.4 (2015-02-14)
+- Fixed an issue where words inside brackets in chord lines were incorrectly being dealt with when transposing.

 ### 0.1.3 (2015-02-14)
 - Removed the release and deploy script. #dumbidea
 - Fixed transposing of chords when there were brackets involved.